prismicio-community/ruby-kit/README.md

  * A typical fragment manipulation looks like this: `doc['article.image'].get_view('icon').url`
  * A typical fragment serialization to HTML looks like this: `doc['article.body'].as_html(@link_resolver)`

+#### Configuring Alternative API Caches

+It can be an advantage to have controll over both document and api caches.
+The default api cache is perfect for development and production uses but can cause issues in certain test environments (such as using VCR to capture/replay Prismic.io interactions).
+A null cache (does no caching) is available to be used as an alternative api cache.
+To configure it (or any other compliant cache), simply add `api_cache => Prismic::BasicNullCache.new` to the options passed to `Prismic.api`.

 ### Changelog

 Need to see what changed, or to upgrade your kit?
 We keep our changelog on [this repository's "Releases" tab](https://github.com/prismicio/ruby-kit/releases).